 The great thing about jojoba is that it closely resembles the oil (sebum) produced naturally by our skin which makes it suitable for most skin types.

 It's also considered non-comedogenic which means it does not clog pores.
 It's also well-suited to sensitive skin.

 An excellent moisturizer, jojoba oil penetrates the skin easily and does not leave an oily residue.
 It moisturizes and hydrates extremely well.

 Jojoba oil has a long shelf-life (two to three years) and does not need to be refrigerated; this makes it ideal for use in body care products.
 It's light texture and scent means it mixes well with many other oils and natural body care ingredients too.

 Jojoba is a clear liquid that has a golden color.
 It has a nutty scent when unrefined.
-Jojoba is a naturally occurring fungicide and has a high level of iodine and vitamin E which makes it good for treating skin conditions because it helps to fight infections.
+Many consider Jojoba to be a naturally occurring fungicide.
+It has a high level of iodine and vitamin E, so can be good for treating skin conditions.

 Uses for Jojoba Oil

 Use a few drops alone or mix with other skin nourishing oils

 Facial Cleanser – can be used alone to wash the face or mixed with other oils (as in the Oil Cleansing method)